 Play in the Backyard

 Playing together is one of the most positive interactions your dogs can have together.
 When you first let them loose in the backyard, observe their behavior and body language to ensure that they don’t play too roughly.
 Your older dog might get aggravated if the puppy overwhelms them with their energy.
 Don’t leave your dogs alone for the first few sessions, even if it’s time-consuming.
 You don’t want to go back inside and suddenly hear growling and yipping in the backyard.
+If you have a larger yard and a GPS dog fence system, you could start by confining them to different areas until the are more comfortable with each other

 As the dogs get used to each other, you can gradually reduce the supervision.
 Keep an eye on your dogs until you trust them to play nicely.
 Even then, you should still check in on your dogs periodically.
 Don’t just wait for one of the dogs to start barking— you might not hear them fighting outside.
 You may want to keep the dogs on leashes so you can separate them quickly.